 When to find it: The next Rhythm on the River concert will be Sunday, April 3 from 6:00 – 8:00pm and will feature Squirt Gun

-3. Blessing of the Fleet – The nation’s oldest celebration of its kind, this festival honors and blesses local shrimpers and fishermen as they start out on the next season.
+3. Mayfair Festival – The nation’s oldest celebration of its kind, this festival honors and blesses local shrimpers and fishermen as they start out on the next season.
 This weekend-long event features live music, food and arts and crafts.

 Find out what’s happening in Historic Downtown Brunswick with our always up-to-date online calendar of festivals and events.